yeshavlamor/yeshavlamor/README.md

 # 💫 About Me:
 🔭 I’m studying a Double Degree in Business and Computer Science at NTU, Singapore
-<br> 🌱 Currently exploring the realms of Machine Learning & AI!
+<br> 🌱 Currently exploring the realms of Machine Learning & AI

 ## 🌐 Socials: